Hello Students! Here are a few notes about technology for the 2025 Shasta Forestry Challenge.

 - Interpret maps, including but not limited to township/range/section, ownership, distances/scale, directional headings, and topography.

-- Understand how forests are managed to produce timber, and what products are derived from timber.
+- Understand why and how forests are managed to produce timber, and what products are derived from timber.

 Additional General Resources